About Us Bottom

 Co-owner, Creative & Communications

-Kelleigh's coffee story began when she and Brandon moved to an overgrown Hawaiian coffee farm and spent several years reviving the trees, to eventually found a boutique mill & roasterie, Big Island Coffee Roasters.
+Kelleigh is a certified Arabica Q Grader.
+Her coffee story began when she and Brandon moved to an overgrown Hawaiian coffee farm and spent several years reviving the trees, to eventually found the boutique mill & roasterie, Big Island Coffee Roasters.
 Today she is as steeped in coffee as one could hope to be: harvesting, processing, roasting, cupping & writing on coffee.
 She believes great coffee begins not with special locations or exotic cultivars, but with attentive harvesting and processing.
 In other words, with the right care almost any coffee can become exceptional.
-When not coffee-ing she enjoys long distance hiking & hunting for mushrooms.

 Self-described "liaison between the plant world and human world", Brandon didn't think he was passionate about coffee until he found a great deal on a Hawaiian coffee farm on Craigslist in 2010.
 Since then, he's been deeply intrigued with the craft of producing memorable and enriching sensory experiences.
 When he's not farming, processing, roasting or cupping coffee, Brandon loves outdoor activities and pondering the next adventure with Kelleigh.